b-lukaszuk/BS_wJ_eng/contents/touch_typing.md

 ## Solution {#sec:touch_typing_solution}

 Let's approach the problem one step at a time.
-First, let's define a printing function that takes into account the correctness of our input.
-To that end we will reuse some of the code from the previous chapter (see
+First, we will define a formatting function.
+The function will base it on the correctness of our input.
+To that end we will reuse some of code (see `getRed` and `getGreen` below) from the previous chapter (see @sec:tic_tac_toe_solution).
-@sec:tic_tac_toe_solution).

 ```jl
 s = """